orbiting/crowdfunding-backend/README.md

 ## Setup
-This repo hold a client (with create-react-app) and a server (with babel-node).
+This server proxies requests to the cf_admin client (create-react-app).
 The setup is inspired by these docs:
 - https://www.fullstackreact.com/articles/using-create-react-app-with-a-server/
 - https://github.com/babel/example-node-server